SUBSCRIBE TO OUR FREE NEWSLETTER

-More than 50 humanitarian and environmental groups from around the world called on Friday for an independent international investigation into the assassination of Honduran Indigenous rights activist Berta Caceres, who was murdered in her sleep at 1am on Thursday by two unknown assailants.
+More than 50 humanitarian and environmental groups from around the world called on Friday for an independent international investigation into the assassination of Honduran Indigenous rights activist Berta Caceres, who was murdered in her sleep at 1 am on Thursday by two unknown assailants.

 "Mrs. Caceres' case is the most high-profile killing within a growing trend in the murder, violence, and intimidation of people defending their indigenous land rights in Honduras," wrote the groups in their letter to the Honduran president.

-"We know that in Honduras it is very easy to pay people to commit murders," Zuniga Caceres said of her mother's death to teleSUR.
+"We know that in Honduras, it is very easy to pay people to commit murders," Zuniga Caceres said of her mother's death to teleSUR.
 "But we know that those behind this are other powerful people with money and a whole apparatus that allows them to commit these crimes."

 "Berta Caceres devoted her life to protecting natural resources, public spaces, land rights, rivers from the privatization process that's underway and that gained speed after the 2009 military coup," said Karen Spring, the Honduras-based coordinator of the social justice network Honduras Solidarity Group, in an interview with Free Speech Radio News on Thursday.
-"She spent her life defending land and and basically supporting communities, mostly indigenous communities all over the country."
+"She spent her life defending land and supporting communities, mostly indigenous communities all over the country."

 As a result of her activism, Caceres had received death threats and feared for her life, the Los Angeles Times reported, and the Inter-American Commission on Human Rights (IACHR), a prominent human rights organization, had last year formally called on the Honduran government to put protections in place for Caceres, according to the Guardian.
-The UN has condemned the Honduras government for failing to protect her, and activists have accused the government of having a hand in her death.
+The UN has condemned the Honduran government for failing to protect her, and activists have accused the government of having a hand in her death.

 In its most recent report (pdf) released in December, IACHR warned of the violence and threats to their lives that activists such as Caceres suffer under in Honduras.
 The group blamed "the increased presence of organized crime and drug traffickers, the recruitment of children and adolescents, and an inadequate judicial response that fuels impunity, corruption, and high levels of poverty and inequality.
 In addition, according to the information received, part of that insecurity comes from the National Police, the Military Police, and the Army, through their illegitimate use of force, in some cases in complicity with organized crime."